-Immigration in the Gilded Age & the Melting Pot
+America's Melting Pot in the Gilded Age

-Many of them moved to the U.S. with the dream of making a better life for themselves, either by finding a job to make money or to escape religious and economic struggles that they might have been facing in their home country.
+Many of them moved to America with the dream of making a better life for themselves, either by finding a job or to escape religious and economic struggles that they might have been facing in their home country.